All posts

 • Information about business activity and expected transaction patterns

-The structural characteristic: Wise is not a bank and funds are not FDIC insured.
-For founders who need FDIC protection — or whose business requires a traditional bank relationship for loan access, credit lines, or partner requirements — Wise serves a different structural function than Mercury or Relay.
+The trade-off is real though: Wise is not a bank and your funds are not FDIC insured.
+If you need FDIC protection, loan access, or a traditional bank relationship for partner requirements, Wise doesn't replace Mercury — it complements it.

 💡 Tip